Nordic Aortic Valve Intervention - NOTION

-The results of this trial indicate that among patients with severe degenerative aortic stenosis with mostly low STS PROM scores, TAVR with the first-generation CoreValve self-expanding prosthesis results in similar 1-year clinical outcomes as SAVR.
+The results of this trial indicate that among patients with severe degenerative aortic stenosis and lower STS PROM scores (median 3%), TAVR with the first-generation CoreValve self-expanding prosthesis results in similar 1-year clinical outcomes as SAVR.
 Stroke risk was similar as well.
 SAVR resulted in more bleeding complications and atrial fibrillation, while TAVR patients had more aortic regurgitation, less symptomatic benefit, and a higher need for a permanent pacemaker.

 Currently, in the United States, TAVR is approved for intermediate- and high-risk (STS PROM ≥3%) and inoperable patients only.
-Although this trial is relatively small, the results are fairly interesting since patients enrolled were predominantly low-risk (STS <3%).
-Thus, at a broad level, both strategies appear to perform similarly, even in low-risk patients.
+Although this trial is relatively small, the results are fairly interesting since patients enrolled were predominantly low-risk (STS <4%; median 3%).
+Thus, at a broad level, both strategies appear to perform similarly, even in lower-risk patients.
 However, patients in the TAVR arm had higher aortic regurgitation and permanent pacemaker requirements; the latter is associated with worse long-term mortality.
 Also, nearly 80% of screened patients in this trial were excluded; the overall generalizability is thus unclear (although this was meant to be an all-comers trial).
-Trials with contemporary TAVR devices in low-risk populations are ongoing and will help further inform the field on this important issue.
+Trials with contemporary TAVR devices in true low-risk populations are expected to report 2-year results soon and will help further inform the field on this important issue.

 Thyregod HG, Steinbrüchel DA, Ihlemann N, et al. Transcatheter Versus Surgical Aortic Valve Replacement in Patients With Severe Aortic Valve Stenosis: 1-Year Results From the All-Comers NOTION Randomized Clinical Trial.
 J Am Coll Cardiol 2015;65:2184-94.

 Presented by Dr. Hans Thyregod at the American College of Cardiology Annual Scientific Session (ACC 2015), San Diego, CA, March 15, 2015.

-Keywords: ACC18, ACC Annual Scientific Session, Transcatheter Aortic Valve Replacement, Aortic Valve, Aortic Valve Stenosis, Arteries, Heart Valve Diseases, Heart Valve Prosthesis, Myocardial Infarction, Stroke, Surgeons
+Keywords: ACC18, ACC Annual Scientific Session, Transcatheter Aortic Valve Replacement, Aortic Valve, Aortic Valve Stenosis, Cardiac Surgical Procedures, Heart Valve Diseases, Heart Valve Prosthesis, Myocardial Infarction, Stroke, Geriatrics, Echocardiography, Vascular Diseases

 < Back to Listings